What is the purpose of a rear diffuser?

-What is the purpose of the vertical fins?
+What is the purpose of the vertical fins on the rear diffuser?

 The vertical fins help keep the laminar air flow (air flowing in a smooth path) out the back of the vehicle, without these vertical fins the air can become turbulent (air flow crossing directions).
 Laminar air flow increases efficiency as turbulent air decreases efficiency by creating drag.

 What is the purpose of the expansion chamber?

 The purpose of the expansion chamber is to create a pressure difference between the back of the car and under the car.
 Low pressure under the car and high pressure at the rear creates a pressure difference resulting in a vacuum which will suck the air out of the rear and create downforce.

 What is the advantage of a smooth underbody?